 Currently, Bitcoin owners cannot take their cryptocurrency to different platforms such as Ripple or Litecoin and exchange them.
 Interoperability is the big elephant in the cryptocurrency room.
 This is because blockchain transactions use proprietary formats for the messaging to exchange tokens, with no agreed universal layout of the transaction information among the various blockchains.
 In a financial payment, a block will hold the person or company’s name, account information, payment, location address and other relevant information, but different cryptocurrencies employ different systems, thus making convertibility a challenge.

 The need to create standards for the information and how it is systematically laid out hangs in the air.
-To resolve this, Prof. Zachariadis proposes that a body – such as the Internet Engineering Task Force (IETF) for the internet – take the lead and establish a general consensus regarding standards.
+To resolve this, Prof. Zachariadis proposes that a body – such as the Internet Engineering Task Force (IETF) for the internet – take the lead and establish a general consensus regarding Blockchain and Bitcoin standards.

 Who bears liability?